 Psychology Schools in Kansas

 The following guide to psychology schools in Kansas is designed to provide you with important information that will help you make an informed decision on the best undergraduate or graduate psychology program in the state for your academic and career goals.
 The undergraduate and graduate programs offered at Kansas’s colleges and universities allow students to earn a general psychology degree or to concentrate in a specific area, such as school psychology.
-Students, who need a more flexible and convenient option for earning a psychology degree, may want to consider an online degree.
-Many online and brick and mortar universities now offer online psychology degrees.
+Students who need a more flexible and convenient option for earning a psychology degree may want to consider an online degree.
+Many colleges and universities now offer online psychology degrees.

-- There are 35 colleges and universities with psychology degree programs in Kansas.
+- There are 32 not-for-profit colleges and universities with psychology degree programs in Kansas.1

-- Nine schools provide a master’s or advanced degree in psychology.
+- 9 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate*: University of Kansas 61%1
+- Highest graduation rate*: Benedictine College 63%, Kansas State University 63%, University of Kansas 63%.1

-- Highest transfer-out rate*: Sterling College and Washburn University 38%1
+- Highest transfer-out rate*: Kansas Wesleyan University 51%.1

 Continue reading below to learn more about several of the popular graduate and undergraduate psychology programs offered at Kansas’s leading universities.